 So, how can a company continue to use ICs and comply with the new law?
 Three words: Restructure, re-document, and re-implement.

 1. Restructuring the IC relationship with drivers.

 Almost all businesses using an IC model with drivers will have to restructure their IC relationships.
 Some restructuring may only need be modest in scope, but most companies need substantial IC restructuring.
-However, IC restructuring is readily attainable for many companies, without inflicting damage to the framework of the company’s successful business mode, by use of a process such as IC Diagnostics™, which works in sync with proprietary compliance tools such as 48 Factors Plus™.
+However, IC restructuring is readily attainable for many companies, without inflicting damage to the framework of the company’s successful business mode, by use of a type of process such as IC Diagnostics™.

 There are two IC tests set forth in the new Fair Play Act.
 Compliance with either is sufficient.
 The first is the 3-factor “ABC” test and the second is the 11-factor “Separate Business Entity” test.
 Both tests require all the factors to be satisfied.
 For those unfamiliar with the factors in both test, they are described in detail in the New York Law Journal article and available online.

 Both tests, though, contain traps for the unwary and insurmountable hurdles for those companies either wedded to doing things the way they have been done in the past or not willing to be creative in satisfying the strict requirements.